Balloon Crash: A Texan Tragedy

 Saturday, July 30 marked the most fatal recorded hot-air balloon crash in U.S. history.

-Honestly that's not something I thought I'd write in 2016 (or ever ) but it has already been a year of maddening tragedy, so why not?
-A craft owned by Heart of Texas Hot Air Balloon Rides crashed mid-flight, killing the pilot and its 15 passengers.
+Honestly that's not something I thought I'd write in 2016 (or ever) but it has already been quite a year, so why not?
+A craft owned by Heart of Texas Hot Air Balloon Rides recently crashed mid-flight in the Lone Star State, killing the pilot and its 15 passengers.

 Falling just short of being the worst fatal balloon accident in recent world history (that dubious honor falls to Egypt in 2013 with 19 deaths), this was nevertheless a horrific event.